All Episodes

 The warden sees a copy of this as he's snooping around in a cell.

-Um, and uh it's an unflattering picture of the warden.
+And it's an unflattering picture of the warden.

-Um and so the uh the painter then commit suicide.
+And so the painter then commits suicide.

-Um a lot of people feel very strongly about Wikipedia, because it is a significant hobby in some cases, you know, in the way that like I play Irish fiddle, that's like my one of my big hobbies, and I don't know, you're fly fishing, I guess.
+A lot of people feel very strongly about Wikipedia because it is a significant hobby in some cases, you know, in the way that like I play Irish fiddle.

-And you know how they responded.
+And you know how they responded?

-Uh they responded, Wikipedia is not therapy.
+They responded, Wikipedia is not therapy.

-There's an essay to this effect, you know.
+There's an essay to this effect.

-Um Wikipedia is not therapy.
+You know, Wikipedia is not therapy.

 tucker carlson

-No, it's cruelty, obviously.
+No, it's cruelty.

 larry sanger